chef/automate/components/automate-chef-io/content/docs/install.md

       ## If multiple
       # nodes = ["https://my-es.node-1", "https://my-es.node-2", "etc..."]

-    ## The following settings are required if you have ES setup with basic auth
+    ## The following settings are required if you have Elasticsearch setup with basic auth
     #[global.v1.external.elasticsearch.auth]
     #  scheme = "basic_auth"
     #